rseng/devstories/README.md

-# Development Stories Podcast
+# Developer Stories Podcast

 This podcast asks the question:

 > Why did you build it?

-And looks "Behind the Scenes of Tech's Passion Projects!"
-This means we want to know what you are building, why you are building it, and who it is for!
+And looks "Behind the Scenes of Tech's Passion Projects and People!"
+This means we want to know your developer story, and what you are building and why.
 By way of sharing our software and stories, not only can we learn from one another, but we can also create greater awareness for all the projects underway, and better collaborate on technologies we are excited about.